Got any queries? Take a look at our frequently asked questions and contact us!

 1. What is PRONicaragua?

 PRONicaragua is Nicaragua’s official investment promotion agency.
-Its mission is to generate economic growth and job creation by promoting high-quality investments.
+Its mission is to generate economic growth and create new jobs by promoting high-quality investments.
 It offers complimentary support services to qualified investors interested in exploring business opportunities in Nicaragua.

 2. Why should my company invest in Nicaragua?

 Nicaragua has been positioning itself as one of the most attractive investment platforms in Latin America due to multiple competitive advantages that include: the highest levels of citizen safety in the region, a pro-investment government and legal framework, preferential access to key export markets and a young and dynamic labor force with short learning curves, among others.